James Earl Jones: Career

-Early roles
+1953–1972: Early roles and Shakespeare in the Park

 Jones began his acting career at the Ramsdell Theatre in Manistee, Michigan.
-In 1953, he was a stage carpenter, and between 1955 and 1957 he acted and was a stage manager.
+In 1953, he was a stage carpenter, and between 1955 and 1957, he acted and was a stage manager.
 In his first acting season at the Ramsdell, he portrayed Othello.
 His early career also included an appearance in the ABC radio anthology series Theatre-Five.
-In 1957, he made his Broadway debut as understudy to Lloyd Richards in the short-lived play The Egghead by Molly Kazan.
-The play ran only 21 performances, however three months later, Jones created the featured role of Edward the butler in Dore Schary's Sunrise at Campobello at the Cort Theatre in January 1958.
+In 1957, he made his Broadway debut as understudy to Lloyd Richards in the short-lived play, The Egghead, by Molly Kazan.
+The play ran only 21 performances, but three months later, in January 1958, Jones created the featured role of Edward the butler in Dore Schary's Sunrise at Campobello at the Cort Theatre.